Different Types OF OCD.

 However, I would also like to say that my mother had OCD although it was undiagnosed and she refused to admit there was anything wrong with her.

 Throughout my childhood for as long as I remember my mother would wash her hands to the extent she could empty a whole tank of hot water.
 She also would check the soles of the family shoes and any visitor’s shoes insisting the shoes had to be taken off before coming into the house.
 Our school uniforms had to be taken off in designated areas and all food packaging had to be cleaned before it could be safely put away.

 I was never allowed to invite friends over and if they called around we would just chat on the porch.

 My mother was in denial and not knowing what OCD was at the time, I could not help her.

 I could not relate until I was in my early 20’s and by that time my mother simply said I was talking nonsense and that she did not have a problem yet I clearly could see she did and so did I.

-From talking to my extended family, I also found out my grandmother had OCD and so did my Uncle who would not sit down unless be put his hankerchief on a chair.
+From talking to my extended family, I also found out my grandmother had OCD and so did my Uncle who would not sit down unless he put his handkerchief on a chair.

-This has flactuated over the years and depending how trusting I was towards a person would determine my OCD levels.
+This has fluctuated over the years and how trusting I was towards a person would determine my OCD levels.